pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 ## Get file URL

-Generate a download URL for a file on a channel.
+Generate a download URL for a file.

 ### Method(s)